PaulMcClernan/OpenXTalk-FiveStarsWidget/README.md

-# livecode.widget.fivestars
+# OpenXTalk Five Stars Widget
-Five-Star rating system LiveCode Builder Widget has 10 states (half-stars).
+OXT Five Stars widget is GUI element meant for ratings system, it actually has 10 states (half-stars).